ibrahim-kardi/ibrahim-kardi/README.md

 ### Hey 👋, I'm Mohammad Ibrahim !
 #### I'm Interested In WEB Design And Development.
-And Familier with PHP, JavaScript, React,  Wordpress theme and plugin development
+And Familier with PHP, JavaScript, React,  WordPress theme and plugin development
 ![Design And Development]